Dr. Y. R. Satya Rao

 Ph: 0884-2372254, Fax: 0884-2350054

 About Regional Centre:

 The Deltaic Regional Centre (DRC) of National Institute of Hydrology was established in the year 1991 in the Kakinada District of Andhra Pradesh.
 The jurisdiction of DRC is Coastal regions of West Bengal, Odisha, Andhra Pradesh and Tamil Nadu including Andaman and Nicobar Islands.
 This centre undertakes R&D studies referred by various state government departments, sponsored research projects, consultancy projects and International funded projects.
 The Centre is actively participating in various review meetings of all State Water Resources departments and also interacting with academic institutions like Andhra University, Visakhapatnam; JNTU Kakinada, IITs, NITs, Agricultural Universities etc,.
 Also, it is having collaboration with VIT Vellore, NGRI, NRSC on common scientific challenges.
 Further, the centre is imparting training on various facets of Hydrology.
 The centre is equipped with water quality laboratory, hydrometeorological observatory, GIS and Remote sensing tools and other hydrological software for analyzing field problems.
-The center is having highly skilled human resources in the field of Hydrology.
+The Centre is having highly skilled human resources in the field of Hydrology.